-ISPT will start with a new project RACES on Industrial waste heat usage in industrial parcs and district heating and cooling (DHC) networks.
+ISPT will start with the new project RACES, that emphasizes on industrial waste heat usage in industrial parcs and district heating and cooling (DHC) networks.
 This project has been granted by the EU Commision.

 The project will initially focus on three industrial sites: Lombardy, Italy (LE2C, Spinergy); Antwerpen, Belgium (POM) and Copenhagen, Denmark (CLEAN).
 It will expand to include additional industrial sites in Belgium, Denmark, France, Italy and the Netherlands.
 An energy monitoring tool will be developed by Condugo and an impact assessment tool and a legal tool will be developed by ISPT.
 Dowel will provide project management, and project communication will be done by ESCI.